 Posted in Cost, Health Care Policy, Patient Involvement, SDM Implementation

-Tagged cost-effective medical care, Dartmouth Atlas, empowering patients, EMR, health care, health care innovation, informed consent, Kauffman Foundation, patients, shared decision making
+Tagged cost-effective medical care, Dartmouth Atlas, EMR, health care, health care innovation, informed consent, Kauffman Foundation, patient empowerment, patients, shared decision making